-Development within the parish should conserve and where appropriate enhance the significance of the area's heritage, including: its many designated Listed buildings, its Locally Important Buildings (as listed in Appendix 4); its Ancient Monuments and rich legacy of archaeological monuments, including the various barrows and earthworks evidenced in the Historic Environment Record; and the character of Hurn's Conservation Area.
+Development proposals should conserve the area's heritage assets in a manner appropriate to their significance, and enhance the significance of those assets including: its many designated Listed buildings, its Non-Designated Heritage Assets (as listed in Appendix 4); its Ancient Monuments and rich legacy of archaeological monuments, including the various barrows and earthworks evidenced in the Historic Environment Record; and the character or appearance of Hurn's Conservation Area.

-Development within and close to the Conservation Area (i.e. within its setting) should conserve and where appropriate enhance its historic buildings and the character of the narrow lanes, mature trees, open spaces, including the green fields to the west of Hurn Village either side of Parley Lane, the Moors River valley including the old ford.
+Development within and close to the Conservation Area (i.e. within its setting) should conserve and demonstrate consideration of opportunities to enhance the significance of its historic buildings and the character of the narrow lanes, mature trees, open spaces, including the green fields to the west of Hurn Village either side of Parley Lane, the Moors River valley including the old ford.